qiskit-community/qiskit-experiments/CONTRIBUTING.md

        variable names shown in analysis results.
 You can write symbol :math:`a` here too.

    # section: fit_parameters
        Optional.
-Description for fit parametres in the model.
+Description for fit parameters in the model.
        You can also write how initial guess is generated and how fit bound is determined.

        defpar a: